 The City's water is obtained exclusively from eight 12"-diameter groundwater wells (see table), as opposed to surface water sources such as rivers, lakes or streams.
 It is possible for the eight wells to pump approximately 4,890 gallons/minute (gpm) or over 7 million gallons/day (gpd) at maximum pumpage rates.
-Our highest pumping day for 2018 was August 9th 2.517 million gallons.
+Our highest pumping day for 2019 was August 15th 1.954 million gallons.

-The MI Department of Environmental Quality (MDEQ) has assigned a contamination vulnerability to Fremont's source water.
-The geologic sensitivity for "unconfined aquifers" is characterized as "high".
-City wells 2, 3, 5, 6 and 7 have been determined by the MDEQ to be "highly susceptible to potential contaminants."
+The MI Department of Environmental, Great Lakes and Energy (EGLE) has assigned a contamination vulnerability to Fremont's source water.
+The geologic sensitivity for "unconfined aquifers" (why is this?
+The ground formation above the aquifers is porous) is characterized as "high".
+City wells 2, 3, 5, 6 and 7 have been determined by the EGLE to be "highly susceptible to potential contaminants."

 Fremont has established a Wellhead Protection Area Committee, which is a composite of people from the surrounding community whose intent is keeping the water you drink safe.
-The Committee includes representatives from the Gerber Products Company, Dayton and Sherman Townships, MSU Cooperative Extension, Fremont Area Community Foundation, MDEQ, the City's water engineering firm of Fishbeck, Thompson, Carr & Huber, Newaygo County agricultural representatives and City leaders.
+The Committee includes representatives from the Gerber Products Company, Dayton and Sherman Townships, MSU Cooperative Extension, Fremont Area Community Foundation, EGLE, the City's water engineering firm of Fishbeck, Thompson, Carr & Huber, Newaygo County agricultural representatives and City leaders.
 The Wellhead Protection program is working with property owners in the two wellhead protection areas (located in the City and in Dayton & Sherman Townships) to: